luisgbm/lfs-scripts/README.md

 chmod -v a+wt $LFS/sources
 ```

-Create the basic filesystem:
+Create the basic filesystem for LFS:

 ```
 mkdir -pv $LFS/{bin,etc,lib,sbin,usr,var,lib64,tools}
 ```

-Create the lfs user, used during the initial build process:
+Create the lfs user, used during the initial build process (you will have to type a password):

 ```
 groupadd lfs